bridge2nowhere/bbs_game/README.md

 - Save the world before you run out of quarters

 ## Spoilers
-A cult of Hastar is working to raiase them from the depths of Lake Ontario.
+A cult of Hastur is working to raiase them from the depths of Lake Ontario.

 # Hardware